TeskaLabs/splang-docs/expression/control.md

 Type: _Sequence_.

-`!WHEN` expression is condiderably more powerful than `!IF` expression.
+`!WHEN` expression is considerably more powerful than `!IF` expression.
 Cases can match many different patterns, including interval matches, tuples, and so on.